Information Design and Full Implementation in Nonatomic Games: The Model

 \section{The Model}

-We consider a basic game $\game$, which is a symmetric Bayesian game with nonatomic players, a finite set of actions, and a finite set of states.
-Following \citet{KoeScaTom:MORfrth} and most of the literature on nonatomic games, we adopt the convention that players minimize cost functions, which are simply the negatives of utility functions.
-Formally:
+We consider a basic game $\game$, which is a symmetric nonatomic Bayesian game with a finite set of actions, and a finite set of states.
+Without any loss of generality, throughout the paper, the total mass of players is assumed to be $1$.
+To define the basic game, we need the concept of flow profile, which is the way the mass of players is distributed over the possible actions.
+Given a finite set of actions $\actions$, a flow profile $\flowprof \coloneqq (\flow_{\act})_{\act\in \actions}\in \flows$, is a nonnegative vector in $\flows \coloneqq \simplex(\actions)$, and $\flow_{\act}$ is the flow on action $\act$.